-For USC transfers, appeals are accepted through informal submissions.
-However, that doesn't mean your statement should be informally written.
+For USC transfers, appeals must be submitted via the USC applicant portal within two weeks of receiving your admissions decision.
 Successful appeal letters are calculated, strategic, and compelling in addressing the underlying deficiencies of your Common Application.

 Side note: If you are seeking information on USC freshman appeals, click here.

 USC transfer appeals hold a special place in our hearts at College Zoom.
 Back in the spring of 2010, a USC transfer appeal was the first-ever appeal that we helped a student attempt.
 Its success allowed a girl to remain in Los Angeles and stay with her boyfriend.
 The following year, we helped her boyfriend transfer into USC, too, with a 3.1 transfer GPA, without the need for an appeal.
 Now they're married. 🙂

 Rather than writing a statement that emotionally professes how much USC is your dream school, your appeal should compellingly address the unique deficiencies in your original Common Application.

 You'll want to re-evaluate everything in the Common Application you submitted.
 USC is evaluating the extent to which you strongly embody the qualities of ideal USC students.
 Yes, things that have happened since you applied are obviously new and may be compelling.
 However, contrary to popular belief, the new information that strengthens your candidacy can actually pertain to things that occurred before you submitted your USC application.
 In this instance, you're introducing information that is "old" to you, making it new to the admissions officers.
 Additionally, giving information you previously shared a new characterization isn't the same as repeating something you previously discussed in your Common Application.